Charles Manson... The Infamous Manson Murders; "Helter Skelter"

 As to Helter Skelter having been a murder conspiracy, of which he was alleged to have been a part of, Manson said: "Is it a conspiracy that the music is telling the youth to rise up against the establishment because the establishment is rapidly destroying things?
 Is that a conspiracy?
 The music speaks to you every day, but you're too deaf, dumb, and blind to even listen.
 It is not my conspiracy.
 It is not my music.
 I hear what it relates.
 It says 'Rise,' it says 'Kill.'
 Why blame it on me?
 I didn't write the music." - Charles Manson

-To this day Manson professes his innocence.
-What most people know and believe about Manson, now 81 years old, is near-entirely derived from Vincent Bugliosi's 600-page account of the crimes, investigation and trial, the book "Helter Skelter", which sold more than 7 million copies since 1974, more than any other true-crime book in history.
+Until the day he died, Manson professed his innocence.
+What most people know and believe about Manson, is near-entirely derived from Vincent Bugliosi's 600-page account of the crimes, investigation and trial, the book "Helter Skelter", which sold more than 7 million copies since 1974, more than any other true-crime book in history.